Build Your First Integration

 Loop over the records

-Now that we're fetching an list of to-do tasks, we need to loop over each task to determine which ones are incomplete.
+Now that we're fetching a list of to-do tasks, we need to loop over each task to determine which ones are incomplete.
 To do this, we'll add a Loop step to our integration.
 Add another step under your GET Request step, this time searching for the Loop component and its Loop Over Items action.

 Configure your loop step to loop over the results

 property of the previous step.
-You can do that by clicking Configure Reference in the loop step's configuration panel, and selecting the results
+You can do that by clicking Configure Reference in the loop step's configuration panel and selecting the results

 property of the Get Request step.